istio/istio.io/content/docs/examples/ingress-for-https/index.md

 ## Generate client and server certificates and keys

-Generate the certificates and keys in the same way as in the [Securing Gateways with HTTPS](/docs/tasks/traffic-management/secure-ingress/#generate-client-and-server-certificates-and-keys).
+Generate the certificates and keys in the same way as in the [Securing Gateways with HTTPS](/docs/tasks/traffic-management/secure-ingress/#generate-client-and-server-certificates-and-keys) task.

 1. Clone the <https://github.com/nicholasjackson/mtls-go-example> repository: